Call of Cthulhu: The Wasted Land

 - 0 % negative mentions

-“The funny thing is, if you actually listen to the tutorial, it explains everything.
-I think the tutorial should be implemented into the campaign rather than just being an option later, as it helps a lot with the UI.”
+“The funny thing is if you actually listen to the tutorial, it explains it.
+I think the tutorial should be implemented into the campaign rather than an option later, as it helps a lot with the UI.”

 - 0 % positive mentions

-Players express uncertainty about the grinding aspect of the game, noting that while it may become tedious as the campaign progresses, they hope the game's charm will sustain their interest.
+Players express uncertainty about the grinding aspect of the game, noting that it may become tedious as the campaign progresses, but they remain hopeful that the game's charm will sustain their interest.